All Episodes

 Manufactured crisis at the border.

-Everybody with a brain can figure out, and any ounce of common sense can figure out what's happening at the border is serious.
+Everybody with a brain can figure out and any ounce of common sense can figure out what's happening at the border is serious.

 That doesn't matter.

-Mitt Romney cutting a kid's hair.
+Mitt Romney cut a kid's hair.

 You know, he had application binders of women's resumes.

-Okay, wanted to hire women.
+Okay, he wanted to hire women.

 But I don't want to digress here.